 Since 2003, all drilling has been by diamond drilling from surface and underground using industry standard drill machines and downhole survey tools.
 Drilling is conducted by private drilling contractors under the supervision of the geology department.
-Near mine diamond drilling exploration campaigns are ongoing on an annual basis for mineral resource and mineral reserve estimates.
+Annual near mine diamond drilling exploration campaigns for mineral resource and mineral reserve estimates are ongoing.